cmizumoto/small-projects/README.md

 47- Testimonials Blocks

 - Component found in various websites, displaying testimonials for a couple os seconds and change to another one.
 Already made one of those using gallery, but this blocks usually doesn't have much interaction and logic, just a timer bar and content.

+48- Random Image Gallery

+- It doesn't have to be random, I'm just using a unsplash source that gives me a random image, but we could get them in order from a API too.
+Usually we'll see these kinds of galleries in photographers portfolios.